holyrot/holyrot/README.md

 <sub> ‼️‼️I suggest reading my main/longer rentry b4 interacting with me‼️‼️

-<sub> not too keen on small talk (such as asking "hru") unless you're a close friend my bad guys..... i get nervous easily n' its just really awkward for me.
-I'm naturally a quiet person!!!
+<sub> if i ever have iwcare in my name, i promise im not tryng to be cringe ahaha..........i am most likely in one of my limbo moods and am just warning you !

+<sub>I'm naturally a quiet person!!!
 if i AM cuddling you, i'll probably stay there the entire time.......feel free to leave you're not being held hostage :,3

 <sub> people under 15 refrain from interacting unless I already know you, please ^_^;